From the Scroll

 Encounters with sacred text — weekly parashah reflections, midrashic exploration, and close readings drawn from the Torah and tradition.
 These writings return to the scroll not as artifacts of the past, but as living sources of moral clarity, questioning, and renewal.

-Parashat Tazria
+Parashat Eikev

-Parashat Tazria Read More »
+Parashat Eikev Read More »